-As of December 31, 2014, we had \$96,844 in cash, which we held in a custodial account, and \$236,173 in borrowings available under our financing arrangements.

-As of December 31, 2014, we had ten debt investments with aggregate unfunded commitments of \$101,099 and one equity investment with an unfunded commitment of \$788.
+As of December 31, 2015, we had \$81,987 in cash and foreign currency, which we held in a custodial account, and \$390,375 in borrowings available under our financing arrangements, subject to borrowing base and other limitations.
+As of December 31, 2015, we also had broadly syndicated investments and opportunistic investments that could be sold to create additional liquidity.
+As of December 31, 2015, we had nineteen debt investments with aggregate unfunded commitments of \$129,660 and two equity investments with aggregate unfunded commitments of \$590.
 We maintain sufficient cash on hand and available borrowings to fund such unfunded commitments should the need arise.

-We currently generate cash primarily from cash flows from fees, interest and dividends earned from our investments as well as principal repayments and proceeds from sales of our investments.
-To seek to enhance our returns, we also employ leverage as market conditions permit and at the discretion of FSIC Advisor, but in no event will leverage employed exceed 50% of the value of our assets, as required by the 1940 Act.
+We currently generate cash primarily from cash flows from fees, interest and dividends earned from our investments, as well as principal repayments and proceeds from sales of our investments.
+To seek to enhance our returns, we also employ leverage as market conditions permit and at the discretion of FB Advisor, but in no event will leverage employed exceed 50% of the value of our assets, as required by the 1940 Act.
 See "-Financing Arrangements."

-Prior to investing in securities of portfolio companies, we invest primarily in cash, cash equivalents, U.S. government securities, repurchase agreements and high-quality debt instruments maturing in one year or less from the time of investment, consistent with our BDC election and our election to be taxed as a RIC.
+Prior to investing in securities of portfolio companies, we invest the cash received from fees, interest and dividends earned from our investments and principal repayments and proceeds from sales of our investments primarily in cash, cash equivalents, U.S. government securities, repurchase agreements and high-quality debt instruments maturing in one year or less from the time of investment, consistent with our BDC election and our election to be taxed as a RIC.